finalverse/libra2-core/crates/libra2-faucet/README.md

 aptos move compile
 ```

-If you have issues with this, try deleting `~/.move`, updating your Aptos CLI, and changing the AptosFramework version.
+If you have issues with this, try deleting `~/.move`, updating your Aptos CLI, and changing the Libra2Framework version.

 Then build the faucet as normal (from the root of the repo):
 ```